Frequently asked questions

 + Where can I do my laundry ?

-All our accommodations have access to a washing machine, either in each flat (Sundhara House, Ombahal House) or in the common areas (Kulimha House, Yatachhen House, Dhakhwa House, Dhumbabal House.)
+All our accommodations have access to a washing machine, either in each flat (Sundhara House, Ombahal House, Mahaboudha House, Jwagal House, Narayan House) or in the common areas (Kulimha House, Yatachhen House, Dhakhwa House, Dhumbabal House, Kwalkhu House.)
 You are welcome to use it for free as much as needed.
-You just have to buy your own soap.
+You just need to buy your own soap.

 + Is the area far away from Thamel ?

 It’s about 5 km away.
 Going to Thamel is easy and quick.
 Depending on the traffic, the trip- by taxi or bus- takes between 10 and 30 min.
 You can easily stay in Patan as a base and go to Thamel regularly.